cryptographrix/HooToo_HT-TM05-hacking/README.md

 1. Downloads the firmware zip file from the HooToo download site (ZIP)
 2. Unzips that into the actual update file, which is a stub of sh and initrdup.gz (UPDATE)
-3. Splits the UPDATE file into start-script.sh and initrdup.gz
+3. Splits the UPDATE file into start_script.sh and initrdup.gz
 4. Gunzips initrdup.gz into initrdup
 5. Creates ./mount and...
 6. Mounts initrdup into ./mount